Bryce Canyon National Park

 Back Country Camping Permit

-$5.00 (14 days) This permit is required for anyone planning to stay overnight in the Back Country.
+$5 per person (14 days) This permit is required for anyone camping in the back country of Bryce Canyon National Park.
 Permits are issued at the Visitor Center from 8 A.M. until two hours before sunset.

 Shower and laundry facilities are available at the General Store, located near Sunrise Point parking area.